Introduction

 Third Parties

-• Internal Third Parties means other companies in the GUS Group acting as joint controllers or processors, and who are based throughout the world and provide shared services such as IT, legal services, system administration services, and leadership reporting.
+• Internal Third Parties means other companies within GUS acting as joint data controllers or processors, based throughout the world and provide shared services such as IT, legal services, system administration services, and leadership reporting.

-3. governmental authorities and regulators acting as processors or joint controllers based in Canada (g., Canada Revenue Agency, Immigration, Refugees and Citizenship Canada, and the British Columbia government) and other countries who require reporting of processing activities in certain circumstances.
+3. governmental authorities and regulators acting as processors or joint data controllers who require reporting of processing activities (e.g., Immigration, Refugees and Citizenship Canada, Canada Revenue Agency, governments);

 4. employers and potential employers who request a reference from UCW;